GSA/piv-guides/pages/locally-trusted-ocsp.md

   > **Note:** The certificate you receive will be Privacy-Enhanced Mail (PEM)-encoded.

-  4. Open Microsoft Notepad.
-Then, copy, paste, and save the file to retain the certificate.<!-- Is this what you meant?
-Purpose to retain the certificate? -->.
+  4. Open Microsoft Notepad. <!-- Is this what you meant?
+Purpose to retain the certificate? -->Then, copy, paste, and save the file to retain the certificate..

   5. Verify that the new certificate meets all of the OCSP Responder requirements:
   > * OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage. <BR>